menu

 Occupations and Workforce

-Tuppers Plains is a blue-collar town, with 50.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Tuppers Plains is generally considered to be a blue-collar town.
+50.25% of the Tuppers Plains workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tuppers Plains is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Tuppers Plains who work in office and administrative support (21.18%), business and financial occupations (18.23%), and maintenance occupations (5.42%).

 Setting & Lifestyle